Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 be such a valuable and appreciated act of kindness so that more people will engage and be attracted with our aim and we can extensively help people around the world.

+# User Experience(UX)

 ## User Stories
 **First Time User Goals**
 - As a First Time User of this site, I want to easily navigate the site across all pages
-   - As a First Time User of this site, I want to be able to understand the history of this Foundation
-   - As a First Time User of this site, I want to know or get familiar with the founders about their motivations to start this Foundation
+- As a First Time User of this site, I want to be able to understand the history of this Foundation, get to know or get familiar with the founders about their motivations to start this Foundation
 - As a First Time User of this site, I want to know vision and mission of Foundation

 **Frequent User Goals**
 - As a Frequent User of this site, I want to easily navigate the site across all pages
 - As a Frequent User of this site, I want to find new inspirations and ideas on what I can do to make a difference to someone's life by doing small help through this Foundation
 - As a Frequent User of this site, I want to be able to continue the donations for the greater causes for this Foundation
 - As a Frequent User of this site, I want to get information on future activities on new charitable or volunteering activities
+- As a Frequent User of this site, I want to get connected with foundation by using social media.

 **Return User Goals**
 - As a Return User of this site, I want to easily navigate the site across all pages
-   - As a Return Visitor of this site, I want to be able to Join or Sign-Up as a member
+- As a Return User of this site, I want to be able to Join or Sign-Up as a member
-   - As a Return Visitor of this site, I want contribute towards the donations raised by this Foundation
+- As a Return User of this site, I want contribute towards the donations raised by this Foundation
-   - As a Return Visitor of this site, I want to be able to contact the founders or administrator to answer any query I may have relating to this Foundation
+- As a Return User of this site, I want to be able to contact the founders or administrator to answer any query I may have relating to this Foundation

 ## Design